serobabrahamian/Live-Bus-Tracker/README.md

 Running and Installation

 In order to install and run the Live Bus Tracker, please follow the following steps:

 1- download all files from repository

-2 - open index.html file and enter your key on line 4 (follow instructions on line 3) 3 - make sure Boston's MBTA data still works by going to their website 4 - run by opening index file on browser
+2 - open index.html file and enter your key on line 4 (follow instructions on line 3)

+3 - make sure Boston's MBTA data still works by going to their website

+4 - run by opening index file on browser

+--Roadmap of Future Improvements

+This project can evolve to include many different cities, all across the world and their public transportation system.
+By moving throughout the map, the users can see all the different maps while tracking different buses and possibly even other methods of transportation such as metro and train.

+--Licensing
+Created by Serob Abrahamian